 - One premier organization in the volunteer space: Points of Light

-UPS employees are passionate about making the world a better place, which is why they contribute millions of volunteer hours to their local communities and their favorite nonprofit organizations each year.
+UPS employees are passionate about making the world a better place, which is why we contribute millions of volunteer hours to our local communities and favorite nonprofit organizations each year.
 The UPS Foundation provides those organizations with the operational expertise, leadership development and technology enhancements needed to tackle today's societal challenges.

 While volunteerism is a year-round priority, we place special emphasis on community service every October in celebration of UPS's Global Volunteer Month.
-Some UPSers use this time to help with volunteer projects put on by their team or department, while others spend their time volunteering with organizations on their own.
-At the end of Global Volunteer Month, The UPS Foundation awards a $10,000 grant in each of its region and business units to one of the nonprofit organizations receiving UPS volunteer efforts.
+Some UPSers use this time to help with volunteer projects hosted by their team or department, while others spend their time volunteering with organizations on their own.
+At the end of Global Volunteer Month, The UPS Foundation awards a $10,000 grant in each of UPS’s region and business units to one of the nonprofit organizations receiving UPS volunteer efforts.

 Jim Casey Community Service Award